Cray-HPE/docs-csm/upgrade/1.4.4/README.md

 * Security patch `CVE-2023-48795` for SAT
 * NCN kernel panic remediation for SuSE networking driver via new kernel
-* NCN network connectivity remediation for Marvell/QLogic FastLinq Ethernet adapters via new QLogic driver
+* NCN network connectivity remediation for Marvell/QLogic FastLinQ Ethernet adapters via new QLogic driver
-* Blacklisting of QLogic RDMA driver (`qedr`) for increased NCN stability when using Marvell/QLogic FastLinq Ethernet adapters
+* Blacklisting of QLogic RDMA driver (`qedr`) for increased NCN stability when using Marvell/QLogic FastLinQ Ethernet adapters
-* Kernel panic remediation for Marvell/QLogic Fastlinq Ethernet adapters
+* Kernel panic remediation for Marvell/QLogic FastLinQ Ethernet adapters
 * Broadcom PCIe support for NCNs (`metal-ipxe`)
 * `cray-dns-unbound` fix for leaving existing configuration in place if new configuration fails to load
 * CPU limit removal for OPA

 ## Steps